none1113350/CMMTR_resilience-assessment-for-BRTN/README.md

-# Resilience Assessment Framework for Interdependent Bus–Rail Transit Network
+# Resilience Assessment Framework for Interdependent Bus–Rail Transit Networks

-This repository contains the code used in the paper "A resilience assessment framework toward interdependent bus–rail transit network: structure, critical components, and coupling mechanism analysis" published in the journal "Communications in Transportation Research".
+This repository contains code used in the paper `"A resilience assessment framework toward interdependent bus–rail transit network: structure, critical components, and coupling mechanism analysis"`, **which has been submitted to the journal "Communications in Transportation Research" and is currently undergoing peer review**.

 ## Environment Setup

-To use this project, you need to set up the following environment and libraries:
+To use the code in this project, you will need to configure the following environment and libraries:

 - Python 3.7
-- NetworkX
+- networkx
 - Geopandas (version 0.12.1)
 - k-shortest-paths
 - requests
-- Other common third-party libraries, such as Pandas, NumPy, Matplotlib, Seaborn, etc.
+- Other common third-party libraries, such as pandas, numpy, matplotlib, seaborn, etc.

-Note that the Geopandas library should be version 0.12.1.
-We haven't found the need to limit the version of other third-party libraries.
+Note that geopandas must be version 0.12.1, but we do not have any additional version requirements for the other third-party libraries.

 ## Usage

-Follow these steps to use this project:
+To use this project, follow these steps:

-1. Generate the line network file of the existing bus and subway stations using the geographical information data, which will be used to construct the interdependent network.
-The files are located in `step 1.ipynb` and `step 2.ipynb`.
+1. Use existing geographic data for bus and subway stations to generate their line network files, which are used to construct the interdependent network.
+This can be done in the files `step 1.ipynb` and `step 2.ipynb`.
-2. Analyze the topology and structure of the interdependent network between the subway and bus stations, which are in `step3.ipynb` to `step 5.ipynb`.
+2. The topology and structure analysis of the interdependent network of subways and buses can be found in `step3.ipynb` to `step 5.ipynb`.
-3. Evaluate the importance of interdependent network stations, which is in `step 6.ipynb`.
+3. The evaluation of the importance of interdependent network nodes can be found in `step 6.ipynb`.
-4. Evaluate the resilience of the network using the code in `step 7.py`.
-Note that due to the size of the network, multiprocessing is required for processing.
-Therefore, you can use the provided Python file and set the number of processes according to the CPU configuration of your computer.
-Since Jupyter Notebook cannot perform multiprocessing programming, we only provide a Python file.
+4. The code for resilience assessment is in `step 7.py`.
+Note that due to network size limitations, it is necessary to use multiprocessing for processing.
+Therefore, you can use the provided `.py` file and set the number of processes to be executed according to your computer's CPU configuration.
+Also, note that jupyter notebook cannot be used for multiprocessing, so we only provide the `.py` file here.
-5. Other Python files are for importance results analysis.
+5. The remaining `.py` files are used for importance analysis results.